DouglasWebster/godot-api-refs/README.md

   -v, --verbose     Set the verbosity level.
 For example -vv sets verbosity to level 2.
 Default: 0.
   --check-branches  print out a list of the Godot document branches then exit without making the links
 ```
+The Godot API list can be read from branches other than the stable branch if you require it by using the --branch option (for example `--branch master` will load links to the latest API documentation. )

+The option `--check-branches` is an aid to show what branches are available on github; it will print out a simple list then exit.

+The option `--token` allows the user to supply an github user token.
+This is available in case the user has exhausted their calls to the github api using unauthenticated requests.

-The output file will be `godot_api_calls.json` and will be placed in current working directory
+The output file will be `godot_api_calls.json` and will be placed in current working directory.